serge-sans-paille/pythran-stories/content/2017-11-08-capsule-corp.rst

 3. The pointer types in the Pythran annotation are only meaningful within a capsule.
 There is *currently* no way to use them in regular Pythran functions.

-4. There is no way to put an overloaded function into a capsule (a capsule wraps a function pointer, which is incompatible with overloads)
+4. There is no way to put an overloaded function into a capsule (a capsule wraps a function pointer, which is incompatible with overloads).

+5. Wrapping a pointer into an ``ndarray`` using ``numpy.ctypeslib.as_array`` currently implies a slight overhead :/.

 Apart from that, I'm glad this new feature landed, thanks a lot to `@maartenbreddels <https://github.com/maartenbreddels>`_ for opening the `related issue <https://github.com/serge-sans-paille/pythran/issues/732>`_!